-He was born in 1952 in Kacarevo.
+Born in 1952 in Kačarevo.
 He graduated from the Faculty of Economics in Belgrade.

-He gained working and professional experience on banking and financial job positions - from a bank trainee to a director of a financial organisation.
+He gained working and professional experience in banking and financial job positions – from a bank trainee to a director of a financial organisation.

 From 2008, when he was first elected a councillor in the Belgrade City Assembly, until 2012, he served as Deputy Mayor of Belgrade.

-In that period, he created a recognisable social policy of the City of Belgrade, which became a model for other cities in Serbia and which includes the 13th monthly pension, a special kind of help for the most vulnerable pensioners, free city transport for all citizens older than 65, care for people with disabilities and children with disabilities, as well as solving the problem of refugees and displaced persons.
+In that period, he created a recognisable social policy of the City of Belgrade, which became a model for other cities in Serbia and which includes the 13th monthly pension, a special type of assistance for the most vulnerable pensioners, free city transport for all citizens older than 65, care for people with disabilities and children with disabilities, as well as addressing the problem of refugees and displaced persons.

-He is the initiator and creator of the first complete concept of social entrepreneurship in our country, which, in addition to the public and real sector of the economy, also opens a third sector - social entrepreneurship.
+He is the initiator and creator of the first complete concept of social entrepreneurship in Serbia, which, in addition to the public and real sector of the economy, also opens a third sector – social entrepreneurship.

-In September 2012, he was appointed General Manager of the Public Enterprise "Post of Serbia", and he remained on this position until August 2016.
+In September 2012, he was appointed General Manager of public postal company Pošta Srbije, and he remained in this position until August 2016.

-In this period, this company rose among the most successful and profitable in the country, and its annual net profit tripled.
-In the same period, "Post of Serbia" injected €100 million into the budget of the Republic of Serbia.
+In this period, this company rose to the ranks of the most successful and profitable in the country, with its annual net profit tripling.
+In the same period, Pošta Srbije injected around €100 million into the budget of the Republic of Serbia.

-In October 2014, the Belgrade Regional Postal and Logistics Centre (RPLC) was completed, a facility of the “Post of Serbia” of strategic importance that represents a unique technical and technological breakthrough applied in the 21st century, in this part of Europe.
+In October 2014, the Belgrade Regional Postal and Logistics Centre (RPLC) was completed, a facility of Pošta Srbije of strategic importance that represents a unique technical and technological breakthrough applied in the 21st century, in this part of Europe.

 The action during which he opened 52 new post offices in almost all parts of Serbia in 52 weeks, as well as project “The State of Serbia in the Villages of Serbia”, which brought a post office, state administration and a primary health care centre in the villages of 11 underdeveloped municipalities of Serbia, was particularly noticed.